Cmdpro/Data-Essence/modchanges.md

 - Made data tabs not shown if there is no entries in them
 - Moved mod compatibility data entries to a new Mod Integration tab - you will have to relearn such data
 - Moved the fabricator logic to a separate abstract class
+- Moved the data bank logic to a separate abstract class

 ### Fixes
 - Fixed the Mineral Locator effect glitching out by making its scanning not render fluid states